-The next time you hear “can arthritis be reversed” you now know the answer is simply not, NO. Instead of trying to reverse it completely, you can reduce the severity and the magnitude of your symptoms so you can live out your arthritis adventure.
+The next time you hear “can arthritis be reversed” you now know the answer is yes, there are possibilities!
+You can reduce the severity and the magnitude of your symptoms so you can live out your arthritis adventure.

 How are you going to begin to reverse your arthritis symptoms today?!

 If you are looking to regain your active life but are unsure where to start, join the revolutionary membership, Adventurers for Life.
 This is a step-by-step path that not only will help you find pain relief but will help you unlock adventure.
 You’ll get workouts, tests to pass to make sure you are on the right track, community events and MORE.

 Disclaimer: This post is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 It does not create a doctor-patient relationship between Dr. Kuhn and you.
 You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
 Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this video or site.